 That is a common question.
-But before I get to it, let me give you an overview about the topic before diving into the math.
+But before I get to it, let me give you an overview of the topic before diving into the math.

-Contrary to what most people think, being a seiyuu is hard.
-The road to becoming one involves sacrifices, a lot of discipline and a complete focus on honing your skills.
+Contrary to what most people think, being a seiyuu is difficult.
+The road to becoming one involves sacrifices, a lot of discipline, and a complete focus on honing your skills.

 After all the trials and tribulations of enrolling and attending a voice acting school, and then being considered “good enough” to debut by your talent agency… it is time to make a lot of money.

 You’re a junior seiyuu for 3 years, earning just enough to survive doing what you love.
 If you “survive”, you’re then promoted into the ranking system as an F rank seiyuu.

 Yes, seiyuu do have a ranking system.
 And different ranks correspond to a different base paycheck.

 Think of each rank as a level in a game.

 More years of experience, popularity, and success naturally lead seiyuu to higher ranks, climbing those until they hit the top.

 At times, those higher ranks lead to a seiyuu not having to attend auditions but, instead, being chosen directly by the director for a role.

 However, at the same time, higher ranks mean more expensive fees, something that small projects and anime productions will try to avoid at all costs.